ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Simplified-Nanite-Virtualized-Geometry-In-MiniEngine.md

     <img src="/resource/simnanite/image/dag_data.png" width="50%" height="50%">
 </p>

 A nanite mesh resource contains several lod resources.
 Each LOD resource stores cluster group indices in the current level.
 The max cluster group number per LOD is 8.
-Cluster group structure contains two parts: child cluster group indices linked in the DAG structure and child cluster indices.
-Cluster is the minimum culling unit.
 It stores the vertex and index location in the mesh vertex buffer.
 Nanite mesh building consume a lot of time.
 To accelerate programming efficiency, we serialize the DAG structure on the disk and load it without building at the next launch.

 ```cpp
 struct CSimNaniteClusterResource